mattg-uk/foundation_scripts/README.md

   - quickly install neovim, alactritty and sane / IDE configs
   - install hyprland, and build / install hyprpanel and swww

-It will also be necessary to install graphics drivers, i.e. for nvidia, refer to the manafacturer documentation and hyprland website.
+## Graphics drivers for Hyprland

+It is not possible to give driver installation instructions here.
+However, the installation process used for the test system is documented below.

 ## Usage